YAMINI-AKULA/Computer_vision_YOLO/README.md

 # Soccer Ball Detection Using YOLOv8
-Access the hugging face from here
+Access the hugging face model from here

+Streamlit link to access the app

 ## Overview